0

 Polly Waffle

 • Polly Waffle (1947) Hoadley's Chocolates made the first Polly Waffle bar in Melbourne in 1947.
 Polly Waffle was a crispy wafer cylinder filled with marshmallow and dipped in chocolate and was one of Australia's favourites confectionery items during the 20th century.
 It was invented by the company accounts supervisor Mayfield B. Anthony.
 South Australian chocolate makers Robern Menz hope to bring back this Australian classic in 2022.
 Earlier attempts were halted due to the Covid19 Pandemic starting early 2020.
+Polly Waffle Bites re-appeared in early 2024 but the Polly Waffle Chocolate bars are still not yet available.

 Violet Crumble